hwborchers/ctv-numericalmath/README.md

 -   Package [rSymPy](https://cran.r-project.org/package=rSymPy) accesses the symbolic algebra system 'SymPy' (written in Python) from R. It supports arbitrary precision computations, linear algebra and calculus, solving equations, discrete mathematics, and much more.
 -   Package [Ryacas](https://cran.r-project.org/package=Ryacas) interfaces the computer algebra system 'Yacas'.
 It supports symbolic and arbitrary precision computations in calculus and linear algebra.

-#### MATLAB, Octave, Julia, and Python Interfaces

-Interfaces to numerical computation software such as MATLAB (commercial) or Octave (free) will be important when solving difficult numerical problems.
-(Please note that the commercial programs SAS and Mathematica do have facilities to call R functions.)

--   The [matlab](https://cran.r-project.org/package=matlab) emulation package contains about 30 simple functions, replicating MATLAB functions, using the respective MATLAB names and being implemented in pure R.
--   Package [R.matlab](https://cran.r-project.org/package=R.matlab) provides tools to read and write MAT files, which is the MATLAB data format.
-It also enables a one-directional interface with a MATLAB process, sending and retrieving objects through a TCP/IP connection.
+**Python Interfaces**

 Python, through its modules 'NumPy', 'SciPy', 'Matplotlib', 'SymPy', and 'pandas', has elaborate and efficient numerical and graphical tools available.
-And Julia is "a high-level, high-performance dynamic programming language for numerical computing", which makes it interesting for optimization problems and demanding scientific computations in R.

 -   [reticulate](https://cran.r-project.org/package=reticulate) is an R interface to Python modules, classes, and functions.
 When calling Python in R data types are automatically converted to their equivalent Python types; when values are returned from Python to R they are converted back to R types.
 This package from the RStudio team is a kind of standard for calling Python from R.
 -   R package [rPython](https://cran.r-project.org/package=rPython/index.html) permits calls from R to Python, while [RPy](http://sourceforge.net/projects/rpy/) (with Python module 'rpy2') interfaces R from Python.
 [SnakeCharmR](../packages/SnakeCharmR) is a fork of 'rPython' with several fixes and improvements.